valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 - `-h` - run the test against the specified host
 - `--threads` - how many threads to generate test data from

 Honestly, I was asonished by the first set of results I got.
 Sure, I expected Valkey to be fast but this speed from a single board computer??
 ON A SINGLE THREAD??
-Its amazing.
+It's amazing.

 ```bash
 redis-benchmark -n 1000000 -t set,get -P 16 -q -a e41fb9818502071d592b36b99f63003019861dad --threads 5 -h 10.0.1.136